niuus/Snes9xRX/README.txt

 |                                                           CONFIGURATION  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

 To configure Snes9x RX press "A" on the "Settings" box.
-This will brings up the "Settings" screen where you can configure the Button Mappings, Video, Saving, Menu and Network.
+This will bring up the "Settings" screen where you can configure the Button Mappings, Video, Saving, Menu and Network.
 You can also restore the settings to their initial values by clicking on the "Reset Settings" and you can return to the ROM